-Pursuit of the four mission objectives is evident in the achievements of the program operations documented in the longitudinal study [2].
-For example, the expanded reach to a larger and broader population of potential fellows is demonstrated by the growing number and geographic breadth of applicants as well as the increasing number of academic institutions.
-Excellence in governance of the program operations is strongly evident in the caliber of fellows, including not only screening, selection, and onboarding but also the fostering of an enduring computational science community.
+Pursuit of the above mission is evident in the achievements of the program operations documented in the longitudinal study [2].
+For example, the expanded reach to a greater and more diverse population of potential fellows is demonstrated by the growing number and geographic diversity of applicants as well as the increasing number of academic institutions.
+Excellence in governance of the program operations is strongly evident, including not only screening, selection, and onboarding but also the fostering of an enduring computational science community.
 Importantly, both annual and longitudinal program trends are well documented, measuring impact and quality well beyond the term of the fellowship.

-Two areas of improvement in governance were considered by the subcommittee in developing its recommendation (R4) defined in the Executive Summary:
+Two areas of improvement in governance were considered by the subcommittee in developing its recommendation.